 - Establishes a communication process that will ensure that civil rights violations are brought to the IWG when the civil rights of a member of the Navajo Nation is violated.

-- Outlines procedures and provides guidance to the Commission and IWG in sharing information about civil rights
+- Outlines procedures and provides guidance to the commission and IWG in sharing information about civil rights

 - Provides for a series of discussions, including face-to-face meetings and teleconferences.
-There have been several teleconferences between the IWG and the Commission, and two in-person meetings between the Commission and the IWG including representatives from other Department components, the USAO’s in New Mexico and Arizona and the FBI.
+There have been several teleconferences between the IWG and the commission and two in-person meetings between the commission and the IWG including representatives from other department components, the USAO’s in New Mexico and Arizona and the FBI.

 Almost every Civil Rights Division Section has some involvement in American Indian and Alaska Native civil rights enforcement.
-Just during 2014:

 - The Educational Opportunities Section reached a settlement (February 2014) with the Ganado School District to make sure its Navajo students and parents who are English language learners have equal access to school programs (under the Equal Educational Opportunities Act of 1974).
-The school will work to identify English language learners, provide language access instruction and materials, train teachers, tell students and parents about ELL programs and other essential information in accessible language, and monitor its success.
+The school will work to identify English language learners, provide language access instruction and materials, train teachers, tell students and parents about ELL programs and other essential information in accessible language and monitor its success.

 Landmark Settlement Reached with Native American Farmers Claiming Discrimination by USDA

-- On October 19, 2010, Attorney General Holder and Secretary of Agriculture Tom Vilsack announced a landmark settlement of the Keepseagle class-action lawsuit filed against the Department of Agriculture (USDA) by Native American farmers and ranchers.
+- On Oct.
+19, 2010, Attorney General Holder and Secretary of Agriculture Tom Vilsack announced a landmark settlement of the Keepseagle class-action lawsuit filed against the Department of Agriculture by Native American farmers and ranchers.
 The settlement ends more than a decade of litigation concerning discrimination complaints from Native Americans generally covering the period from 1981 to 1999.

 Prosecution of Hate Crimes and Human Trafficking

-- Since January 2009, the Department’s Civil Rights Division, working with the U.S. Attorneys’ Offices, has prosecuted civil rights crimes victimizing Native Americans through sex trafficking, hate crimes, and police brutality, including prosecuting:
+Since January 2009, the department’s Civil Rights Division, working with the U.S. Attorneys’ Offices, has prosecuted civil rights crimes victimizing Native Americans through sex trafficking, hate crimes and police brutality, including prosecuting:

 - Defendants for sex trafficking Native American children and adults in South Dakota;